JaocHatter/NeuralNetwork_From_ZERO/README.md

-# Neural Networks from Zero
+# Neural Networks for Newbies

 Welcome to my first AI project!
 If you're here to explore how neural networks work, you're in the right place.
 In this walkthrough, you'll gain a deeper understanding of fundamental algorithms and theories in the Machine Learning using an simple example as follow...